No results were found...

 1. Pop-ups are a powerful way to grow your email list

 Pop-ups are an effective way to convert website and blog visitors into email subscribers.
-Because pop-ups appear over the content the visitor is reading, they are hard to miss—and more people seeing your offer means more people are likely to convert.
+Because they appear over the content the visitor is reading, pop-ups are hard to miss—and more people seeing your offer means more people are likely to convert.

-To grow your email list with website pop-ups, just create one with copy that explains the benefits of joining your list and add an email signup form.
+To grow your email list with website pop-ups, create one that explains the benefits of joining your list and add an email signup form.

 2. Pop-ups can promote offers on your website and landing pages

-Pop-ups are also an effective way to increase the exposure of promotions on your website and landing pages.
-Promotion pop-ups allow you to show your latest offers or products to anyone who visits your site.
+Pop-ups are an effective way to increase the exposure of promotions on your website and landing pages.
+Promotion pop-ups show your latest offers or new products to anyone who visits your site.
 This can lead to more sales, downloads, and conversions.

-To dive deeper into promotional pop-ups, take a look at our article on using promotion pop-ups to enhance your customer experience, it covers all the details you need to know.
+To dive deeper into promotion pop-ups, read our article on using promotion pop-ups to enhance your customer experience—it covers all the details you need to know.

 3. Pop-ups allow you to test different offers

 Nothing will improve your website's performance faster than continuous testing.
-The way your offers are worded, designed, and even presented can affect how your audience receives them.
+The way your offers are worded, designed, and presented affects how your target audience receives them.

-Click here to learn more about how to set up form A/B testing with MailerLite.
+Learn more about how to set up pop-up A/B testing with MailerLite here.

 4. Pop-ups help you announce important news